billy1arm/Test/Readme2.md

 Compilers
 ---------
-Building Mangos is currently possible with these compilers:
+Building the server is currently possible with these compilers:

 * **Microsoft Visual Studio 32 bit and 64 bit.** All editions of [Visual Studio][31] from 2015 upwards are officially supported.